TeamNemesis/mainmenudemo/README.md

                     - So in order to trigger a default event, we have to add the 'User Interface' as an object of
                     - the event, now we can call a function from the MainMenu.cs script thru the MainMenu.cs.
                     - (Examples: 'MainMenu.PlayButton' or 'MainMenu.QuitButton')

+### PauseMenu.cs Configuration:

+            - The PauseMenu.cs is the script to power the Pause Menu (obviously).
+            - This script contains 2 configurations.
+                 1. The first configurable thing is a GameObject Variable which is used to identify the Pause Menu itself, so it can be enabled or disabled whenever the player presses the Escape button.

+                 2. The second configurable variable is an integer to identify what scene has to be loaded when the player clicks on the Exit Button.

 ## Source-code overview